ionux/ok_json/wiki/Home.md

 # OK_JSON Wiki

-Welcome to the project wiki for **OK_JSON**, a small, dependency-minimal JSON parser for C99 systems.
+Welcome to the project wiki for **OK_JSON**, a simple, light, clean, fully tested, RFC 8259-compliant and MISRA C:2012-compliant JSON parser suitable for embedded, memory-constrained, and safety-critical projects.
+It is written in pure C99 for maximum portability with no external library dependencies.

 This wiki is intended to serve as a practical replacement for a hosted project wiki and gathers architecture, API, usage, and development guidance in one place.